flukiluke/L-BASIC/doc/typespec.md

 ## Available Data Types
+ - ANY, a pseudo-type used internally to accept any data type
  - INTEGER (%), a signed 16 bit integer
  - LONG (&), a signed 32 bit integer
  - INTEGER64 (&&), a signed 64 bit integer